New to site?

 Performance-Installation

-The Romanian artist Elena Urucatu was participating into the Mahalla Festival with an interactive performance/installation with the title Sobremesa in the frame of a residency program by the MagiC Carpets Network.
+The Romanian artist Elena Urucatu participated in the Mahalla Festival with an interactive performance/installation with the title Sobremesa in the frame of a residency program by the MagiC Carpets Network.
 MagiC Carpets is a Creative Europe platform uniting 16 European cultural organisations that create opportunities for emerging artists to embark on journeys to unknown lands and to create, together with local artists and local communities, new works that highlight local specificities.
 META Cultural Foundation is a partner of the network and nominated Elena Urucatu to participate in the Mahalla Festival.

 Sobremesa confronts the way we read the experience, recall the memory and understand the culture and history starting from the literal meaning of the expression reaching the deepest layers of it.
 The table, the tablecloths, the food and drink is something we all have in common, but Sobremesa tries to bring to the table our culture, our education, our traditions, our roots and memories, our experiences and our emotional baggage… creating a unique experience for 20 people.